 The writing process is book-ended by two other key skills which we cover elsewhere:

 This section focuses on essay writing in the Arts, Humanities and Social Sciences.
 Scientific disciplines will provide guidance on specific writing styles for their subject area.
-For example, Biological Sciences provide a set of resources on the Cambridge Transkills webapges.
-Have a look at Transkills for other subject areas too such as Transkills for English, Theology, History, Law and MML.

 Below you will find a series of videos that provide a survey of academic writing and a closer look at introductions, paragraphs and conclusions.
 While there may be a heavier emphasis on the writing done in the Arts, Humanities and Social Sciences, the general concepts of strong academic writing presented will also apply to other disciplines.